 - Learn about and explore the diverse cultures of the local Central Valley area

 - Multiple study abroad and mission trip options to enhance your education

 - Develop skills and knowledge that facilitate community development and ministry in cross-cultural contexts

-ICS graduates find employment in fields such as international missions, international business, non-profit and international community development, urban Christian community development, human resources, human services and social work, intercultural consulting, education, justice and reconciliation work, and refugee services.
-In addition, the major prepares students for graduate study programs in intercultural studies, international development, peace and reconciliation, international policy and other fields.
+As an intercultural studies graduate, you may go on to work in fields such as international missions, international business, non-profit and international community development, urban Christian community development, human resources, human services and social work, intercultural consulting, education, justice and reconciliation work, and refugee services.
+In addition, this major will prepare you for graduate study programs in intercultural studies, international development, peace and reconciliation, international policy and other fields.